COMPASS

 This plug-in employs COMPASS for the task of upmixing a lower-order Ambisonic recording to a higher-order Ambisonic recording.
 It is intended for users that are already working with a preferred linear Ambisonic decoding workflow of higher-order Ambisonic content, and wish to combine lower-order Ambisonic material with increased spatial resolution.
 One can upmix first, second, or third-order material (4,9,16 channels) to up-to seventh-order material (64 channels).

-This plug-in was developed by Leo McCormack and Archontis Politis.
+Developers: Leo McCormack and Archontis Politis.

 SideChain

-This plug-in applies the COMPASS analysis on one sound scene (either scene A [channels 1-16] and scene B [channels 17-32]), and uses the estimated spatial parameters to manipulate the signals of the second sound scene.
-If scene A and B are the same, then the plugin is functionally identical to compass_upmixer.
+This plug-in applies the COMPASS analysis on one sound scene (scene A [channels 1-16] or scene B [channels 17-32]), and uses the estimated spatial parameters to manipulate the signals of the second sound scene.
+If scene A and B are the same, then the plug-in becomes functionally identical to the COMPASS|Upmixer.

 SpatEdit

 The SpatEdit plug-in is intended to be used with two instances.
 The first instance of the plug-in allows the user to place markers on an equirectangular representation of the sphere.
 Alternatively the markers can automatically follow the directions of sound sources through use of the tracker.
 The source beamformer signals are then outputted by the first instance of the plug-in (A), where the user can then apply any conventional single-channel audio effect, re-balance their levels, or re-order the signals.
-These manipulated beamformer signals are then passed to the second instance of the plug-in (B), which also receives the residual signals from the first plug-in instance internally, and the COMPASS synthesis is conducted to obtain the output SH signals.
+These manipulated beamformer signals are then passed to the second instance of the plug-in (B), which also receives the residual signals from the first plug-in instance in the background, and the COMPASS synthesis is conducted to obtain the output Ambisonic signals.
 Alternatively, the residual stream signals may be outputted by the first plug-in instance instead (and the beamformer signals passed internally to the second plug-in instance), which instead allows conventional linear Ambisonics transformations to be applied to only the ambient parts of the scene.

-This plug-in was developed by Leo McCormack and Archontis Politis.
+Developers: Leo McCormack and Archontis Politis.

 Gravitator

-This plug-in was developed by Leo McCormack and Archontis Politis.
+Developers: Leo McCormack and Archontis Politis.

 About the developers